C.E.D'oh: Cultural references

-In the episode, Lenny and Carl begin to fight each other with plutonium rods, simulating lightsabers.
-They fight over whether The Phantom Menace or Attack of the Clones "sucked more".
-The prank that is pulled in American Graffiti is parodied in the Itchy & Scratchy short "Bleeder of the Pack".
-At the end of "Bleeder of the Pack" Scratchy is involved in an airplane crash together with Ritchie Valens, Buddy Holly and The Big Bopper, which is a reference to the tragic plane crash on February 3, 1959.
-Legoland is referenced when Smithers says Mr. Burns has dumped nuclear waste under it for years.
-The scene where Ned Flanders stares at Homer and Marge at night from his bedroom window, in the dark with the cigar lit, is a parody of Rear Window.
-The scene where Mr Burns attempts to brick Homer up is a satire of The Cask of Amontillado by Edgar Allan Poe.
-The episode ends with the theme song to the 1969-1972 show The Courtship of Eddie's Father.
+In the episode, Lenny and Carl fight each other with plutonium rods as lightsabers.
+They fight over whether the Star Wars films The Phantom Menace or Attack of the Clones "sucked more".

+The prank that is pulled in the 1973 film American Graffiti is parodied in the Itchy & Scratchy short "Bleeder of the Pack".
+At the end of "Bleeder of the Pack", Scratchy is involved in an airplane crash together with Ritchie Valens, Buddy Holly and The Big Bopper, which is a reference to the plane crash that killed all three on February 3, 1959.

-The head of the "Successmanship 101" seminar, played by Hank Azaria, is a parody of Alec Baldwin's character in the film Glengarry Glen Ross.
+The theme park Legoland is referenced when Smithers says Mr. Burns has dumped nuclear waste under it for years.
+Animator Edwin E. Aguilar, although uncredited, did all the animation for the Legoland sequence.

+The scene where Ned Flanders stares at Homer and Marge at night from his bedroom window in the dark with a lit cigar is a parody of the 1954 film Rear Window.

+The scene where Mr. Burns attempts to brick Homer up is a satire of the short story "The Cask of Amontillado" by Edgar Allan Poe.
+According to executive producer Al Jean, series creator Matt Groening pitched the joke where Homer puts a blanket over Mr. Burns after his failed attempt to brick Homer up.

+The episode ends with the theme song to the 1969-1972 television series The Courtship of Eddie's Father.

 Bart exclaims "Look at me!
-I'm Tomokazu Ohka of the Montreal Expos !" while playing baseball, to which Milhouse replies "Well, I'm Esteban Yan of the Tampa Bay Devil Rays!", referencing the relative obscurity of the two pitchers and their respective teams.
-The Expos would relocate to Washington, D.C. a year later and the Devil Rays would rebrand to the Rays four years later.
+I'm Tomokazu Ohka of the Montreal Expos!" while playing baseball, to which Milhouse replies "Well, I'm Esteban Yan of the Tampa Bay Devil Rays!", referencing the relative obscurity of the two pitchers and their respective baseball teams.

-The episode title is a reference to the corporate position of Chief Executive Officer.

-Also, when Dr. Hibert tells Homer to take a quarter to call his mother and tell her that he will never be a stripper, this is a reference to the movie The Paper Chase, in which Professor Kingsfield tells the Harvard Law student James Hart: "Mr. Hart, here is a dime.
-Take it, call your mother, and tell her there is serious doubt about you ever becoming a lawyer."
+Reception

+Viewing figures

+The episode was watched by 12.96 million viewers, which was the 20th most watched show that week.

-Critical reception
+Critical response

+Colin Jacobson of DVD Movie Guide was confused why an episode taking place on Valentine's Day aired in March.
+Although liking the parts with Mr. Burns, he found the episode "not that entertaining."

+Jackson Cresswell of Collider thought the episode was the best one of the season.
+He liked the focus on the characters' interactions instead of having them in "extreme circumstances."

+On Four Finger Discount, Guy Davis and Brendan Dando thought the episode was a "mixed bag" with three different plots occurring in sequence.

 In 2014, The Simpsons writers picked "Bleeder of the Pack" from this episode as one of their nine favorite "Itchy & Scratchy" episodes of all time.